Wisdom Teeth Removal During NS (National Service) in Singapore

 - Plan your surgery in advance if you can; and make sure to let your supervisors know too.

-- If you missed out on using your NSF benefit for wisdom tooth surgery – then you can contact us to book an appointment.
-(Wisdom tooth surgery can typically be fully Medisave claimed up to $1,250 per tooth)
+- If you missed out on using your NSF benefit for wisdom tooth surgery – then you can contact us to book an appointment to have your wisdom tooth removed instead.
+(Cost of Wisdom tooth surgery can ranges from $950 – $1250 and can typically be Medisave claimed up to $1,250 per tooth.)

 The NSFs Guide to Wisdom Tooth Surgery